 If you're still feeling a little thirsty after the Lyric, then take the short walk further down the river to Cutters Wharf - a bar that sits in the reeds of the Lagan.
 In the summer this is the best place to enjoy the long evening sun and watch the rowers from Queen's University doing their practice runs along the river.

-When you’re in Belfast you have to make sure to find a place that does an Ulster Fry – the staple weekend breakfast for most of us here!
-Maggie May’s or Conor’s, both beside Queen’s University, are great places that see the hangover troops descend.
-If you fancy something not quite as greasy, then try 5A which is found a little further in to Stranmillis.
+When you're in Belfast you have to make sure to find a place that does an Ulster Fry - the staple weekend breakfast for most of us here!
+Conor's is famous for a great fry and it's just opposite the Ulster Museum if you're in need of some culture to walk off the grease.
+If you fancy something a little healthier, try 5A which is found a little further in to Stranmillis.
 This place does AMAZING coffee and AMAZING foccacias.
-Please don’t leave without trying their salted caramel brownie either because it would be absolute sacrilege.
+Please don't leave without trying their salted caramel brownie either because it would be absolute sacrilege.

-You’ll be deserving a cold drink after all that activity and the city centre is coming down with places to quench your thirst.
-For cocktails outside, the Perch Rooftop bar is a great spot that has a long list to keep the picky happy.
-From around the corner you can fill up on food at James Street South for a fancy option or there’s Coco’s, Deane’s or Stix & Stones that are only an arms throw away.
+You'll be deserving a cold drink after all that activity and the city centre is coming down with places to quench your thirst.
+For cocktails outside, the rooftop bar at the Bullitt Hotel is a great place to start your night.
+From there you can make your way to several restaurants that are worthy of booking; The Muddlers Club, Ox, Coppi.

 Sunday is a slow day in Belfast - you won't catch people moving too fast for fear that Monday will come quicker.
 St. George's Markets is a sheer delight for the weary Sunday head and the buzz will revive what energy you have left.
 There is food from all over the world (Cuban sandwiches are not to be missed), local products to be bought, fresh bread, art, books and homemade fudge that you will promise to save but you definitely won't...